vectorgrp/sil-kit-fmu-importer/README.md

 If the `VariableName` designates a variable whose type is an enumeration, integer values are interpreted as the the enumerator's underlying value.
 If it is a string, it is interpreted as an enumerator's name and the value is taken from the Model Description.

-In the case where the `VariableName` designates a variable whose type is a multi-dimensional array, the `Value` attribute is the flattened array which will be used to initialise the variable.
+In the case where the `VariableName` designates a variable whose type is a multi-dimensional array, the `Value` attribute is the flattened array which will be used to initialize the variable.

 Syntax:
 ```yaml